-They are hand-shaped, allowed to develop slowly so that the full flavour of the grain is brought out.
+Our breads and buns are hand shaped; the dough allowed to develop slowly so that the full flavour of the grain is brought out.

-We use real ingredients (no scary stuff), packed with flavour and nutrients.
+We use real ingredients; things you can pronounce, that are packed with flavour and nutrients.

-Please contact us for more information and to pre-order your favourite
+Please contact or visit us for more information or to pre-order your favorite.

 We use the phrases “Wheat Free”, “No added yeast” and “No added sugar” to meet Canada Health Labelling Guidelines.

 Since we are a flour based bakery we cannot guarantee no cross contamination for our “gluten free” products.

 From an article that appeared in the Bakers Journal regarding Legislating Bread Labelling (Par-baked/frozen) (Italics are added)